langchain-ai/langgraph/docs/docs/reference/graphs.md

 ## Constants

-The following constants are used to help control graph execution.
+The following constants and classes are used to help control graph execution.

 ## START